-Here are the most beautiful places in and around Lake Garda and the best things to do and see.
+Here are the most beautiful places in and around Lake Garda and the top things to do and see.

 Limone Sul Garda

-Limone is probably one of the prettiest and most picturesque towns/villages I have visited and visiting Limone is one of the best places to go in Lake Garda.
-It is so extremely cute that it is admittedly quite busy, though, with only around 1,000 inhabitants, it is very small.
+Limone is probably one of the prettiest and most picturesque towns/villages I have visited.
+It is so adorable that it is quite busy, though it is tiny with only around 1,000 inhabitants.

-Located on the western shores, up in the northern part, it has become very popular amongst tourists, especially from Germany.
+Located on the western shores, up in the northern part, it has become trendy amongst tourists, especially from Germany.
 Hardly any other place at Lake Garda had so many picturesque houses – and flowers.